Updated: Mar 9

 My soul knows that she is so much more than an image.
 She is exquisitely infinite, stunningly spicy, complex and forever evolving, and demonstrating obedience to an image doesn’t cue any of those things.

 It all comes back to the same time-honoured principle: do you.
-Whatever you looks like today, and today will look different from yesterday and tomorrow.
+Whatever you looks like today, and today may look different from yesterday and tomorrow.
 Do the you that has no boundaries, isn’t led by preconceived fads or by should-dos or musts.
 The you that isn’t narrowed by a set of rules that fall within a specific identity.
 The you that is subservient to you and not to an image.

 Let the real you be free to be who she or he wants to be in any given moment: one of a kind and unapologetically ever-changing.

-By Rochelle Smith
+Author: Rochelle Smith